Keeping a lawn or garden green and growing isn’t as simple as splashing a little water on the grass once in a while.

 5. Buy Mulch in Bulk

 Spending money on unnecessary supplies is one common way to overspend when you’re landscaping on a budget.

 Buying more than you need — or not enough, which requires extra trips to the store and/or shipping expenses — can rack up your bill.

-At most home improvement stores, bags of mulch cost about $3.33 each for two cubic feet, according to Heckman.
+At most home improvement stores, bags of mulch cost about $3.33 each for 2 cubic feet, according to Heckman.
 He says bulk mulch is less expensive at $35 per cubic yard.

-“That’s comparable to $1.54 for a two-cubic-foot bag, or a little less than half price,” Heckman notes.
+“That’s comparable to $1.54 for a 2-cubic-foot bag, or a little less than half price,” Heckman notes.

 He also says some jurisdictions require bulk loads of mulch be covered in the back of trucks driving down the road, so be sure to throw a tarp on top to avoid a costly ticket.